Scotty-Scott-1/holbertonschool-printf/README.md

 ## Project_description:
 This project attemps to recreate the function printf from the standard stdio library.
-This function should write any characters, strings, decimals, ints,, unsigned ints, hexidecials, octals passed as arguments and return the number of bytes written.
+This function should write any characters, strings, decimals, ints, unsigned ints, hexidecials, octals passed as arguments and return the number of bytes written.

 It is to be submitted for evaluation before 28 July 2023.
 In this project standard library function are not allowed; the only exceptions being write, malloc, free, va_start, va_end, va_copy, va_arg.